neurodroid/stimfit/doc/sphinx/howto/amplitudes.rst

 In this case, we selected the 2nd, 3rd and 4th trace in the file (note the zero-based index!).

 The routine described bellow perform a simple algorithm only on the traces selected previously (either with the menu bar or with typing **S**).
-We took a very simple calculation (amplitude of the signal) for didactic purposes, but a more complex function can be write.
+We took a very simple calculation (amplitude of the signal) for didactic purposes, but a more complex function can be writen.

 ===========================
 Function on selected traces
 ===========================

 In the following function we calculate the amplitude of the signal on the selected traces.
-One of the key arguments of the function (trace=None) will select the trace that we want to use to make the calculation.
+One of the key arguments of the function (*trace=None*) will select the trace that we want to use to make the calculation.
 Note that this is an optional argument; by default it will accept the current trace (or sweep) of the file, but if not, you can enter the zero-based index of the traces in the channel.
-This is described within the function:
+This is controled by this if-block within the function:

 ::